DiSSCo/dissco.github.io/Literature/Literature.md

 # Literature and Links

 This page provides links to useful digitisation literature and resources.
-We have categorised the papers by Digitisation Stage and Collection Type.
+You can find a link to the full list of resources [here](https://know.dissco.eu/handle/item/404).
 Get in touch with us (lisa.french@nhm.ac.uk) if there is a paper missing from this list.

+We are in the process of categorising the papers by Digitisation Stage and Collection Type, so not all papers in the list above are yet tagged.
+For now, you can browse the papers we have categorised by clicking the links below.

 ## Digitisation Stage